Louisiana Court Records

 Do Sealed Records Show up In Louisiana Background Checks?

-Adult criminal records in Louisiana do not get a sealing approval unless state statutes seal the record.
+Adult criminal records in Louisiana generally do not get a sealing approval unless state statutes seal the record.
 If the state’s laws seal up certain information in criminal records, they will be invisible in background checks.

 Who Can See Sealed Criminal Records in Louisiana?